-At the University of Wyoming, the College of Arts and Sciences is a leader in creating academic degree programs to meet special needs and interests of students seeking a unique place in the world beyond the University.
-In professional environments that appreciate intelligence, imagination, independence, and ingenuity, students may find valued positions by earning a bachelor's degree in one of the A&S Distributed majors (Humanities & Fine Arts, Social Sciences, Mathematics & Sciences) or the Self-Designed Major.
+At the University of Wyoming, the College of Arts and Sciences is a leader in creating academic degree programs to meet special needs and interests of students seeking a unique place in the world beyond the university.
+In professional environments that appreciate intelligence, imagination, independence, and ingenuity, students may find valued positions by earning a bachelor's degree in one of the A&S Distributed majors (Humanities and Fine Arts, Social Sciences, Mathematics and Sciences) or the Self-Designed Major.
 These programs meet the complex curricular interests of those who may not achieve their professional desires and goals through study in a single discipline.

 For this major, for example, if you focus your study in courses from geology, botany, and geography and learn about interrelationships of these fields to understand environmental issues, you may want to learn how to use statistics or mathematics to formulate, analyze, and interpret data to support solutions to those issues.
 With this degree, you may find employment in scientific industries or in local, state, or federal government, or as a technical writer.

 Students in this major must complete the University Studies Program requirements and A&S core requirements, as well as major content for those who began fall 2015 or later.
 See this list of approved courses.

 The academic advisor for students majoring in Mathematics/Sciences is Michell Anderson, College of Arts and Sciences, 307-766-2641, A&S Building, Room 152.